woojiahao/tp/docs/team/sp4ce-cowboy.md

 **Documentation**
 * User Guide:
-  * Added documentation for own features (Delete, Clear, Reset, Find, Get, Help Commands)
+  * Added documentation for Delete, Clear, Reset, Find, Get, Help Commands)
   * UI Features and Overview of UI
 * Developer Guide:
   * Migrated details of the Developer Guide from an external source (Google Docs) and consolidated them in GitHub.